 A common phenomenon illustrating the surfacing of envy is "condescension" and "patronizing."
 The person suffering from envy behaves with impertinence, lack of mutual respect, subtle contempt, and downright bad manners masked by needing to control.

 Envy cannot tolerate any perception of "goodness."

 Envy relentlessly attempts to cut goodness on every level.
 Cutting down and pulling another's value back into ineffective obscurity characterizes envy's aim of deleting achievement.

 Envy is mental "anti-matter."
 It is auto-destructive.

-Envy is quite irrational and paradoxical because it polarizes and tries to delete it perceived negative part.
-Envy is a natural distinguishing default.
+Envy is irrational and paradoxical because it polarizes and tries to delete perceived negative parts.
+Envy is a distinguishing natural default.
 However, it is so reactive that it requires rational containment to modulate it toward alignment with reality.
-Speculations about the evolutionary roots of fear, predation, and xenophobia directly correlate with these ideas.
+Speculations about the evolutionary roots of fear, predation, and xenophobia directly correlate with this.
 When these evolutionary survival mechanisms go awry, a "no win-no win" alienation scenario is set up and becomes maximally self-defeating.